 But debt is a double-edged sword.
 No, make that a chainsaw, and it can chew up those who mishandle it.
 A new credit card is not, as some compulsive people seem to believe, the same as a raise in pay.
 But you don’t have to be a spendthrift to go into debt.
 Unexpected medical expenses and career interruptions can make those unpaid bills stack up as fast as that annual blur of Thanksgiving, Christmas, New Year’s, Super Sunday, Valentine’s Day, Mother’s Day, Father’s Day, graduations, weddings, summer vacation, and back-to-school shopping.
 And are you still paying off a student loan?

-If you’ve reached the point where you’re not taking on any more debt – or have at least slowed your spending to the point where you’re actively paying debt off – then it’s time to strategize how to best free yourself from debt for good.
+If you’ve reached the point where you’re not taking on any more debt – or have at least slowed your spending to the point where you’re actively paying debt off – then it’s time to strategize tips for eliminating debt for good.

 It’s not that simple